An in-depth Q & A session with Network Affiliates’ in-house PPC Expert, Buzz Banda

 Q: What does the removal of right-hand ad placement mean for PPC users?

 A: After nearly two years of focus-group testing, Google recently eliminated all ads on the right-hand rail of search-result pages.
-These right-hand ads consistently showed a lower conversion percentage when compared those at the top of the page.
+These right-hand ads consistently showed a lower conversion percentage when compared to those at the top of the page.
 This decision was also supported by consumer feedback: Users noted that content was much easier to read and understand without intrusion by right-hand ads.
 Along with this change came the addition of a fourth ad at the top of the page.

 The visual adjustment also backed Google’s new mobile-first strategy.
-When doing a search on a mobile device there are now three ads instead of two at the top of the screen, however Google is considering adding a fourth to further support and improve the position of paid advertisers.
+When doing a search on a mobile device there are now three ads instead of two at the top of the screen, however, Google is considering adding a fourth to further support and improve the position of paid advertisers.
 With newly limited space for paid ads, many worry this will increase costs.
 Google thinks not.
 The number of people doing searches isn’t decreasing, so the question is do you want to be one of the four ads competing for their business?

 Q: But how do PPC ad campaigns make the phone ring?